 Early History of the Crowsher family

-Another 231 words (16 lines of text) covering the years 1590, 1610, 1667, 1612 and 1649 are included under the topic Early Crowsher History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Crowsher research.
+Another 116 words (8 lines of text) covering the years 1590, 1572, 1626, 1610, 1667, 1612 and 1649 are included under the topic Early Crowsher History in all our PDF Extended History products and printed products wherever possible.

 Crowsher Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Crowsher are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Crowsher include: Crawshaw, Crawshay, Crawshawe, Cranshaw, Crankshaw and many more.